Pupil Premium

 What is pupil premium?

 Pupil Premium (PP) is a government initiative that provides additional funding to disadvantaged pupils.
 Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
-So the PP initiative was started to help schools closethe attainment gap between pupils from low income families and their peers.
-The government use pupils entitled to free school meals and looked after children, as indicators of deprivation, and provide a fixed amount of funding per pupil.
+The Pupil Premium initiative was started to help schools close this attainment gap.

 School context

 When making decisions about PP funding it is important to consider the context of the school and the subsequent challenges pupils may face.
-Stanton Vale is a special school for children aged 2-19.
-It is located in Long Eaton and currently there are 97 pupils on roll.
-39% of the pupils at Stanton Vale are PP or classified as a Looked after Child (LAC).
-Stanton Vale caters for pupils with a diverse range of Special Educational Needs (SEN) and as such the additional support we offer to each PP pupil is uniquely tailored to their individual needs and barriers to learning.
-We recognise that at Stanton Vale pupil attainment is predominantly
+Stanton Vale is a special school for children aged 2-19 and currently there are 114 pupils on roll.
+The additional support we offer to each PP pupil is uniquely tailored to their individual needs and barriers to learning.
+We recognise that at Stanton Vale pupils attainment is greatly influenced by their SEND, rather than predominantly by social deprivation.

 Strategy